yopito/cports-tools-yopito/README.md

 <a id="build.scratch"></a>
 ## build.scratch

-`build.scratch` is a wrapper on top on `cbuild.py` to ease to-day-to packaging:
+`build.scratch` is a wrapper on top on `cbuild.py` to ease day-to-day packaging:

 * build each package from a *fresh* `masterdir`.
   This helps on tracking dependencies, since build environment is not polluted